PriyaBanerjee/JavaCode/README.md

 Array ( Under DSA Folder )

-1.Find pair with given sum in the array
+1.Find pair with given sum in the array - DONE

-2.Check if subarray with 0 sum is exists or not
+2.Check if subarray with 0 sum is exists or not - DONE

-3.Print all sub-arrays with 0 sum
+3.Print all sub-arrays with 0 sum - DONE

 4.Sort binary array in linear time

 5.Find a duplicate element in a limited range array

 6.Find largest sub-array formed by consecutive integers

-7.Find maximum length sub-array having given sum
+7.Find maximum length sub-array having given sum - Done

 8.Find maximum length sub-array having equal number of 0’s and 1’s